 How to remove brown algae

-If the algae have already grown, the preventive measures will not work.
-But you can still employ them after removing the algae successfully to ensure it does not grow again.
+If the algae have already grown, preventive measures will not work.
+You can still employ them after removing the algae successfully to ensure it does not grow again.
 Removing brown algae is easy because it does not stay glued onto surfaces.

 1. Manually remove the algae